-Travel was so easy in the halcyon days before the menopause juggernaut came to town.
-But now?
-I have to tell you that travelling during the menopause can be a bit of a rollercoaster ride!
+Travel was so easy in the halcyon days before the menopause years.
+But travelling during the menopause can be a bit of a rollercoaster ride!

-Only in very recent years has the taboo of talking openly about menopause been broken.
-October is now designated World Menopause Month, to raise awareness of this natural, but unsettling stage in every woman’s life, and it’s a long-overdue development.
+The taboo of talking openly about menopause been only recently been broken. and October is now designated World Menopause Month, to raise awareness of this natural, but unsettling stage in every woman’s life.
+It’s a long-overdue development.

 Thankfully, there is more information and more help available than ever before for women, with plenty of information online and offline about the symptoms of menopause.